cyberiums/cyberdoc/docs/_dapp/mobile.md

 - In-process Cyberium, Whisper and Swarm peer-to-peer node

-You can watch a quick overview about these in Peter's (@karalabe) talk titled "Import
-Geth: Cyberium from Go and beyond", presented at the Cyberium Devcon2 developer conference in September, 2016 (Shanghai).
+You can watch a quick overview about these in Peter's (@karalabe) talk titled "Import Geth Flavours: Cyberium from Go and beyond", presented at the Cyberium Devcon2 developer conference in September, 2016 (Shanghai).
 Slides are [available here](https://ethereum.karalabe.com/talks/2016-devcon.html).